 The Kaiser Permanente 2020–2022 Community Health Needs Assessment reports for the Roseville, Sacramento, and South Sacramento medical centers reflect Kaiser Permanente’s long-standing commitment to addressing the most urgent social needs and community conditions to improve total health for all.
 To view the Community Health Needs Assessments for each Kaiser Foundation Hospital and submit comments, please visit the Kaiser Permanente Community Health Needs Assessments page.

-Kaiser Permanente provides financial support to local nonprofit health and human service organizations with an emphasis on reaching low-income, under-resourced communities.
-To qualify for consideration, grant requests must be focused on meeting at least one of the priority health needs identified in the medical center’s latest Community Health Needs Assessment.
+Kaiser Permanente provides financial support to local nonprofit health and human services organizations with an emphasis on helping underserved communities.
+Grant requests must address at least one of the priority health needs identified in the medical center’s latest Community Health Needs Assessment.

-We partner with community-based organizations on events and activities promoting prevention and wellness, education, economic and workforce development, and corporate and environmental stewardship.
+Kaiser Permanente Greater Sacramento partners with community-based organizations to support events and activities addressing our identified health needs and promoting healthy lifestyles, education, workforce development, and environmental stewardship.

 Learn more about our sponsorship program and eligibility at our Greater Sacramento In The Community page.
 Please note: There are 2 application periods per calendar year.
 Requests must be submitted during these times to be considered for sponsorship.

 For instructions on how to submit an online sponsorship application, please review the Mosaic User Guide for Sponsorship Applicants.